monaSalih/reading-notes/read01.md

  # HOW HTML, CSS,& JAVASCRIPT FIT TOGETHER

  ![how](how.PNG)

+ ## <HTML>
+ This is where the content of
+the page lives.
+The HTML gives
+the page structure and adds semantics.

+ ## {CSS}
- This is where the content of                         The CSS enhances the HTML page with rules that state               This is where we can change how the page the page lives.
-The HTML gives                        how the HTML content is presented (backgrounds,borders,            behaves, adding interactivity.
-We will aim to keep as
+ The CSS enhances the HTML
+page with rules that state how the HTML content is presented
+(backgrounds, borders, box
+dimensions, colors, fonts, etc.).

+ ## JAVASCRIPT()
+ This is where we can change
+how the page behaves, adding
-the page structure and adds semantics.                 box dimensions, colors, fonts, etc.).                             much of our JavaScript as possible in separate files.
+interactivity.
+We will aim to keep as much of our JavaScript as possible in separate files.